Skip to content

 Indian Mars Analogue Research Station (i-MARS)

-These stations cane be used by both academia and industry to test concepts, solutions and processes.
+These stations cane be used by both academia and industry to test concepts, solutions and processes for exploration on Mars.
 Currently, there are three Mars Analogue Research Stations, one each USA, Canada and Australia

 FMARS- Flashline MARS station